azat-io/you-dont-know-js-ru/async & performance/ch3.md

 } );
 ```

-**Note:** Another beneficial side effect of wrapping `Promise.resolve(..)` around any function's return value (thenable or not) is that it's an easy way to normalize that function call into a well-behaving async task.
+**Примечание** Another beneficial side effect of wrapping `Promise.resolve(..)` around any function's return value (thenable or not) is that it's an easy way to normalize that function call into a well-behaving async task.
 If `foo(42)` returns an immediate value sometimes, or a Promise other times, `Promise.resolve( foo(42) )` makes sure it's always a Promise result.
 And avoiding Zalgo makes for much better code.

 ### Trust Built